stefgodin/notmpl/doc/best_practices.md

 <div attr="<?= $var ?>"><?= $var ?></div>
 ```

 > Note: Be careful when outputting variables to the template as they are not escaped by default.
-Refer the
+Refer to the
-> [Security Guide](./security.md) for more information on the subject.
+> [Escaping Guide](./Escaping.md) for more information on the subject.

 ## Control flow statements (foreach, if, ...)